opleary/PHP2650Project/index.md

 Subjects are observed from baseline to some often pre-specified time at the end of study.
-Thus, not every subject will experience the event of interest within the observational period’s time frame.
-In this case, we don’t know if or when these subjects will experience the event, we just know that they have not experienced it during the study period.
-This is called **censoring**, more specifically, right-censoring[3].
-Right censoring is just one of multiple forms of censoring that survival data strives to adjust for and the form that we will focus on in this comprehensive review.
-Dropout is also a form of right censoring.
-The event of interest can happen during the specified time frame, outside of the time frame, or not at all but we don’t know which scenario applies to the individuals that leave the study early.
+Thus, not every subject will experience the event of interest within the observational period’s timeframe.
+In this case, we don’t know if or when these subjects will experience the event, we just know that they have not experienced it before or during the study period.
+This is called **censoring**, more specifically, **right-censoring**[3].
+Right-censoring is just one of multiple forms of censoring that survival data strives to adjust for and the form that we will consider in this comprehensive review.
+Dropout is also a form of right-censoring in the sense that an individual can leave the study before they can experience the event of interest so even if they do experience it when the general observational period is still on-going, our study would be lost to that knowledge.
+The event of interest can happen *during* the specified time frame, *outside* of the time frame, or not at all but we don’t know which scenario applies to the individuals that leave the study early.

 <figure>
 <img src="img/right_cens_img.png" width="592"